-The calibration compound is a liquid whose mass spectrum of ions is used to tune and calibrate the TSQ Quantum XLS and TSQ Quantum GC mass spectrometers.
+The calibration compound is a liquid whose mass spectrum of ions is used to tune and calibrate the TSQ Quantum XLS Series mass spectrometers.
 The mass spectrometers use FC-43 as their calibration compound.
-Although you cannot visually determine when to add a calibration compound, Xcalibur Automatic Tune produces an error message, stating: "the intensity of calibration gas ions is too low."
-This message indicates that you must add calibration compound.
-However, there are many factors other than a decrease in the calibration compound that can cause a shortage of calibration gas ions.
+Although you cannot visually determine when to add a calibration compound, Xcalibur Automatic Tune produces the error message: "the intensity of calibration gas ions is too low."
+You must add calibration compound; however, many factors other than a decrease in the calibration compound can cause a shortage of calibration gas ions.
 As a rule, add calibration compound once a year.